Thank you! Your submission has been received!

 Cloud Management

 Knowing how to set up and manage cloud clusters is another must-have skill since most of the information and the data processing results will live in outsourced storage.
-Besides being a versatile solution for data engineering, it makes large volumes of data easier to access and analyze.
+Besides being a versatile solution for data engineering, it makes large volumes of data easier to access and analyse.

 Automation